 Southey Family Collection, Kille Campbell Library, Durban

-Some others of Richard Southey’s letters are to be found in the Cape Colony Letters, and the commentary for that collection and Southey’s letters in it should be read in conjunction with the more diverse Southey letter-writers in this one.
+1.2 Some others of Richard Southey’s letters are to be found in the Cape Colony Letters, and the commentary for that collection and Southey’s letters in it should be read in conjunction with the more diverse Southey letter-writers in this collection of much earlier letters.

 George Southey senior, 1776 to 1831, the leader of the Party.
 His wife was Joan, 1782-1835, who appears to have remained in or returned to Britain.
 Their surviving children were: John, 1801-1818; Sophia, 1804-1880; William, 1806-1882; Richard, 1808-1901; George junior, 1810-1867; Elizabeth junior, 1812-1842; and Robert, 1814-1902.
 His parents were John Southey senior (1738-?1835) and Elizabeth Potter (1751-1820).

 George Southey junior, grandson of John Southey.